Dynamic Light Scattering (DLS)

 Typical uses:

-- Characterization of particles, emulsions or molecules, which have been dispersed or dissolved in a liquid such as proteins, polymers, micelles, carbohydrates, nanoparticles, colloidal dispersions, emulsion, biological cell, gels and ions.
+- Characterization of particles, emulsions, or molecules, which have been dispersed or dissolved in a liquid such as proteins, polymers, micelles, carbohydrates, nanoparticles, colloidal dispersions, emulsions, biological cells, gels, and ions.

-- Stability study by measurements of a sample can show whether the particles aggregate over time by seeing whether the hydrodynamic radius of the particle increases.
+- A stability study by measurements of a sample can show whether the particles aggregate over time by seeing whether the hydrodynamic radius of the particle increases.

 Fees